 If you use a package manager such as Debian’s apt-get, you should upgrade using the package manager.
-If you use the binary packages linked from Syncthing.net, you can use Syncthing built in automatic upgrades.
+If you use the binary packages linked from Syncthing.net, you can use Syncthing’s built-in automatic upgrade functionality.

-Note that your system should have CA certificates installed which allow a
+Note that your system should have CA certificates installed which allows a

 secure connection to GitHub (e.g. FreeBSD requires

 sudo pkg install

 so should Syncthing.

 Where do I find the latest release?¶

 We release new versions through GitHub.
 The latest release is always found on the release page.
 Unfortunately GitHub does not provide a single URL to automatically download the latest version.
 We suggest to use the GitHub API and parsing the JSON response.